openshift/origin/docs/proposals/image-promotion.md

 Once we are happy with this image, we want to promote it for production:

-First, we have to allow the the "prod" service account to pull the image from the "stage" repository in Docker registry:
+First, we have to allow the the "prod" service account to pull the image from the "stage" repository in container image registry:

 ```console
 $ oc policy add-role-to-user edit system:serviceaccount:stage:default -n prod